MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Migrate Azure Information Protection labels to the unified labeling platform so that you can use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).

 > [!NOTE]
 > If your Azure Information Protection subscription is fairly new, you might not need to migrate labels because your tenant is already on the unified labeling platform.
-For more information, see [How can I determine if my tenant is on the unified labeling platform?](faqs.md#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform)

 After you migrate your labels, you won't see any difference with the Azure Information Protection classic client, because this client continues to download the labels with the Azure Information Protection policy from the Azure portal.
 However, you can now use the labels with the Azure Information Protection unified labeling client and other clients and services that use sensitivity labels.